H. Allen Klaiber

 Interests & Expertise:

-H. Allen Klaiber is Professor and Graduate Studies Chair in the Department of Agricultural, Environmental and Development Economics (AEDE) at The Ohio State University.
-Allen previously served as an Assistant Professor at Pennsylvania State University before joining Ohio State in 2011 as an Assistant Professor.
-He was promoted to Associate Professor in 2014 and Professor in 2019.
+H. Allen Klaiber is a Professor in the Department of Agricultural, Environmental and Development Economics (AEDE) at The Ohio State University.
+Allen previously served as an Assistant Professor at Pennsylvania State University before joining Ohio State in 2011.
+He was promoted to Associate Professor in 2014 and Professor in 2019 and served as the Graduate Studies Chair from 2017-2023.
 Allen received his PhD in Economics from North Carolina State University in 2008 and completed a one-year postdoctoral fellowship in the Department of Economics at Arizona State University immediately following his doctoral studies.

 Allen's formal appointment in AEDE is split between teaching (55%) and research (45%).
 In addition to his formal appointment, Allen contributes to the AEDE mission of providing research based outreach to stakeholders while also contributing to service in the department, college, university and profession.
-Allen has served as an Associate Editor at the top field journal in agricultural economics, the American Journal of Agricultural Economics (AJAE) and currently serves on the editorial councils of the top two field journals in environmental economics, the Journal of Environmental Economics and Management (JEEM) and the Journal of the Association of Environmental and Resource Economists (JAERE).
+Allen has served as an Associate Editor at the top field journal in agricultural economics, the American Journal of Agricultural Economics (AJAE) and currently serves as a co-editor at Resource and Energy Economics and on the editorial council of the Journal of the Association of Environmental and Resource Economists (JAERE).

 Allen’s research program in environmental economics focuses on the linkages between humans, their behavior and their surroundings.
 Using economic theory to develop hypotheses about what can be learned from individual choices occurring over space and time, his research has led to the development and application of novel applied econometric techniques to analyze the choices individuals make.
 These choices in turn reveal the tradeoffs households are willing to make to alter and obtain urban amenities, environmental services, land use and other associated aspects of their surroundings.